Nobody will die from coronavirus in Belarus, says president

 “If a person stays positive, they will be healthy,” said Lukashenko, as quoted by the BelTA state agency.

 His comments came after a World Health Organisation mission on Saturday said Belarus should introduce new measures to fight the pandemic, which was entering a “concerning” new phase in the eastern European country of nine million people.
-[L5N2BZ0DE]

 Lukashenko has repeatedly said he is more concerned about the state of the economy than the virus.